skrivle/react-stateful-component/packages/react-stateful-component/Readme.md

 ## Managing state

-React Stateful Component uses a reducer to manage the components state.
+React Stateful Component uses a reducer to manage the component's state.
 Since all state updates happen in one place, it'll help you understand the state of the component.
 Because the reducer is just a function, it can easily be extracted and unit tested separately.